Folonzo

 Folonzo is a town in the Niangoloko Department of Comoé Province in south-western Burkina Faso.
-The town has a population of 1,618.

 Annual rainfall in the area is approximately 1100mm.
 Dry season is from January to June.

 Studies of Glossina tachinoides, a species of tsetse fly, have been conducted on the Komoé River at Folonzo.

 A non profit organization, L’association Idéal de Folonzo conducts literacy classes with local children.